Kentucky delays primary elections, becoming latest state to do so amid coronavirus threat

 "I never would have imagined sitting here discussing this with you, but these are unprecedented times," Adams said in a video posted to Twitter.
 "And we Kentuckians are having to change the way we do things on all fronts.
 Kentucky law allows the secretary of state and the governor to jointly act to change the time of an election due to a state of emergency."

 Only five states and Washington, D.C., originally were scheduled to hold primary elections after Kentucky's May 19 date.
-The move by Beshear, a Democrat, and Adams, a Republican, could at least be repeated by officials in states with even earlier primaries in the days ahead.
+The move by Beshear, a Democrat, and Adams, a Republican, could be repeated by officials in states with even earlier primaries in the days ahead.

 "Postponing the primary was not an easy decision, but the Republican secretary of state and Democratic governor agree, and so do county clerks of both parties, and they are our frontline election administrators," Adams said.
 "My hope is that this delay will allow us to have a normal election.
 Even if not, this delay will allow me, the state board of elections and our county clerks time to assess what changes we must make to ensure a successful primary election.
 There could be more changes, but this was a first step, to buy us time and keep our citizens as safe as possible.
 We'll get through this."